 I have always wanted to give Kenya Airways a try ever since the Boeing 777 operated on this 5th freedom sector.
 Previously, the Boeing 767-300ER was used and the airfare back then in 2005 was slightly more expensive than Ethiopian Airlines.
 It turned out to be a great decision because not long after, the airline pulled the plug on this sector (BKK-HKG) and instead operating DXB-HKG sector, which meant that the airline would be left with only BKK-CAN.
 This route is opened for reservation, so if you want to try Kenya Airways without heading to its home base, you can give this a try.

 I did my booking a few weeks before the date of departure.
 This time, I chose my seat last few rows near the rear of the aircraft originally at row 40A, then changed to 43J.

 The excitement of flying this airline became stronger as the time was ticking closer to my departure time.
 Anyway, for this BKK-HKG sector.
-There are many airlines flying on this sector, Kenya is the cheapest.
-I purchased this one way ticket for S$150 Economy class while the business class ticket cost only S$280.Quite a bargain if you ask me even if the J class is outdated, I still think its cheap.
+There are many airlines flying in this sector, Kenya is the cheapest.
+I purchased this one-way ticket for S$150 Economy class while the business class ticket cost only S$280.Quite a bargain if you ask me even if the J class is outdated, I still think it is cheap.
 Anyway, since I had done BKK exploring before, I will skip this part and move on to the next part which is boarding the aircraft.